inhieh/anantu-dataviz-2022/Day2/README.md

 ## SMALL ASSIGNMENT 2
 ### Create an Abstract Drawing Made of Points, Lines and Planes about Contrasting Concepts

-1. Concept Examples (Our Variables)
+1. Concept Examples (Our Variables Set)
-- Happy - Sad
-- Moving - Static
-- Equilibrium - Chaos
-- Low - High
-- Hot - Cold
-- Hungry - Full
+- Happy - Sad, Moving - Static, Equilibrium - Chaos, Low - High, Hot - Cold, Hungry - Full
 2. Visual Insprirations: Kandinsky, Mondrian, Paul Klee, Bauhaus artists, Sol Lewitt Or Find your own Inspiration
-3. Set up **your own logic** to visually express these concepts
+3. Set up **your own logic** to visually express these concepts ex) Equilibrium, Chaos
-- (Equilibrium, Chaos)
 - "Equilibrium" will be shown with lines that have same orientation and same size for the stroke thickness,
 - "Chaos" - Lines will have all different orientations and different thicknesses
 5. Start with a sketch on a paper
-6. Create a p5 sketch of your idea with Code
+6. Create a p5 sketch of your idea with Codes
-7. When you are successful at visualizing one concept, Create another one going through the same process
+7. When you are successful at visualizing one concept, create another one with different concepts going through the same process ex) Happy, Sad
-- (Happy, Sad)
-8. Now, combine two sets of concepts and see if you can create a drawing that can show them two together.
+8. Now, combine two sets of concepts and see if you can create a drawing that can show them together.
 - (Happy, Sad) X (Equilibrium, Chaos)
 8. Your final drawing will have all your logics combined together
-9. Share your web editor links with the class
-10. Jot down your questions that may have occured while you are working on it(either technical or creative)
+10. Jot down your questions that may have occured while you are working on it (either technical or creative)

-### Rules to Consider
+### Other Rules to Consider When Code
-1. Set the canvas to a desired size.
-The canvas can be as big as you want. (createCanvas)
+1. Set the canvas size.
+The canvas can be as big as you want, minimum 600, 600 (createCanvas)
-2. Use a variety of 2d primitive shapes (point, line, rect, ellipse, circle, arc.
+2. Use a variety of 2d primitive shapes (point, line, rect, ellipse, circle, arc....
 3. Set the right drawing mode for your shapes - ex: rectMode..)
 4. Experiment with colors - colorMode(), fill(), stroke(), color(), lerpColor()
-5. If you are just making a static drawing, you only work in setup()
-6. If you have an element that needs animation or color change, you can also utilize draw()
+5. If you are just making a static drawing, you only work in setup(), If you have an element that needs animation or color change, you can also utilize draw()
-7. Use an array with loop (for loop/forEach) when you see fit
+6. Use an array with loop (for loop/forEach) when you see fit
-8. Be creative but you should be able to explain how to read your drawing to other people (No Legend Needed)
+7. Be creative but you should be able to explain how to read your drawing to other people (No Legend Needed)
+8. Share your web links with the class